cimt-unia/neuro_ai/EEG/ICA_Label_Tutorial/README.md

 <br>

+## KURTOSIS

-### **Kurtosis = "how big is the biggest number after you multiply everything by itself 4 times?"
-High answer = spiky source found.
-Low answer = boring mixture, keep looking.**
+**Kurtosis**: "How big is the biggest number after you multiply everything by itself 4 times?"

----
+- High answer = spiky source found.
+- Low answer = boring mixture, keep looking.

-#### The One Question Kurtosis Answers

-**"Are there any unusually big numbers in this list?"**
+#### 1. The One Question Kurtosis Answers: **"Are there any unusually big numbers in this list?"**

----

-#### How to Answer That Question

-Take each number.
+#### 2. How to Answer That Question: Take each number.
 Multiply it by itself 4 times.
 Average the results.
 Subtract 3.

-That's it.

----

-#### Why Multiply 4 Times?
+#### 3. Why Multiply 4 Times?
 Because multiplying by itself 4 times makes big numbers HUGE and small numbers TINY.

 ```
 Small number 0.5:    0.5⁴ = 0.06    (nearly disappears)